 But let’s get one thing clear from the start…

-Many people believe they’ll be able to renovate for profit with a buy, reno, sell strategy, but as most property flips flop, I’m not an advocate of this technique.
+Many people believe they’ll be able to renovate for a profit with a buy, reno, sell strategy, but as most property flips flop, I’m not an advocate of this technique.

 And that's definitely not for beginners.

-Instead I prefer the BRRRR strategy of ‘Buy, Renovate, Rent Out, Refinance And Repeat…
+Instead, I prefer the BRRRR strategy of ‘Buy, Renovate, Rent Out, Refinance And Repeat…

-But if you renovate with the intention to retain property, then you stand to retain all the benefits you’ve created in the renovation.
+But if you renovate with the intention to retain the property, then you stand to retain all the benefits you’ve created in the renovation.

 1. Low vacancies — As your newly-refurbished property is now attractive to a wider range of potential tenants, who are generally willing to pay a premium for better quality housing.